Paul-dH/Home-Assisant-Sensor-OvApi/README.md

 ### Install:
 - Create the following folder structure: /config/custom_components/ovapi and place these [3 files](https://github.com/Paul-dH/Home-Assisant-Sensor-OvApi/tree/master/custom_components/ovapi) there.
+- restart Home Assistant to make the platform 'ovapi' available for configuration
 - Add the configuration to configuration.yaml, see the parameter descriptions below and refer to the examples.
+- restart Home Assistant to create the entities as per your configuration
+- entities are now active and ready to use and display

 ### Sensor options (there are two ways to use the sensor):